wingsuit-designsystem/wingsuit/docs/src/pages/assets/images/index.md

 title: 'Images & Icons'
 ---

 The `apps/[app]/assets.js` includes all images.
 Wingsuit will compile these files to `[dist]/assets/images`.

 ### Embedding images in twig:
-You can use the `ws-assets` stream wrapper to get path to the asset folder.
+You can use the `ws-assets` stream wrapper to get a path to the asset folder.
 Ensure you have the [wingsuit_companion](https://www.drupal.org/project/wingsuit_companion) module enabled.
-This works also in storybook.

 <b>Sample twig file with an image:</b>
 ```twig